pemorse/data-visualization-tools/README.md

 Four companion colour-space visualisation apps provide live monitoring of gradient path traversal in CIELAB, RGB, HSL and HCL colour spaces.

+Note: For multi-monitor systems, GD and companion apps must operate on monitors using the same ICC profile.

 Functions:
 ======